geoscixyz/gpg/content/foundations/physical_properties/magnetics_susceptibility_duplicate.rst

 ==============================

 A chart showing the range of magnetic susceptibility values for common rock types is shown below.
-Note that the scale is logarithmic, indicating a huge variability in magnetic susceptibility among rocks.
+Note that the scale is logarithmic, indicating a largevariability in magnetic susceptibility among rocks.
 From this chart we can infer several things:

 - Rocks with a high magnetite content are by far the most susceptible (see red vertical red lines denoting \% magnetite content).